 At the undergraduate level a major in biochemistry and molecular biology administered by the Department of Biochemistry and Molecular Biology is available through the College of Agricultural Sciences and Natural Resources.
-The department also offers a B.S. degree in biochemistry through the College of Arts and Sciences.
+The department also offers a BS degree in biochemistry through the College of Arts and Sciences.
 An honors program is available.
 The curriculum provides a broad background in chemistry and biological science and permits flexibility in meeting particular interests of the student.
 Courses in biochemistry are based on general, organic and analytical chemistry.
-The biochemistry and molecular biology curriculum provides students with sufficient background in the basic sciences of mathematics, physics, chemistry and biology to meet the needs for graduate study in most fields of modern science related to agriculture or medicine.
-The curriculum is excellent for preprofessional students of medicine, dentistry, pharmacy, and veterinary medicine.
+The biochemistry and molecular biology curriculum provides students with sufficient background in the basic sciences of mathematics, physics, chemistry and biology to meet the needs for graduate study in most fields of modern science related to either agriculture or medicine and other allied health programs.
+The curriculum is excellent for preprofessional students.
 The department's research activities provide opportunities for part-time employment of undergraduate majors to improve their professional competence.

-Because many of the opportunities in biochemistry require advanced course work, a major part of the program in the Department of Biochemistry and Molecular Biology is concerned with its graduate program leading to the M.S. or Ph.D. degree.
+Because many of the opportunities in biochemistry require advanced course work, a major part of the program in the Department of Biochemistry and Molecular Biology is concerned with its graduate program leading to the MS or PhD degree.
 This graduate program is an integral part of extensive basic research activities in the Oklahoma Agricultural Experiment Station.

 Prerequisites.
-Although the B.S. in chemistry or biochemistry is preferred, students with strong backgrounds in other biological or physical science disciplines are eligible.
+Although the BS in chemistry or biochemistry is preferred, students with strong backgrounds in other biological or physical science disciplines are eligible.
 Individuals not having at least eight semester credit hours each of organic chemistry and calculus plus four credit hours each of analytical and physical chemistry must take appropriate undergraduate courses to make up deficiencies.
 The results of the three general GRE exams (verbal, quantitative, analytical) are required for entrance.
 An advanced GRE subject matter exam (biochemistry, chemistry or biology) is also recommended.
 A GRE score of 500 verbal, 650 quantitative and 4.0 analytical is normally required.